Understanding Square’s Terms of Service and Hate Prohibition Guidelines

 Square’s Hate Prohibition Terms Defined

-Hate is the promotion of violence, discrimination, or dehumanization against a person or group of people based on a protected class as defined by Square.
-The legality of the promotion of violence, discrimination, or dehumanization does not determine whether the products or services are considered hateful by Square.
+Hate is the promotion of violence or discrimination or dehumanization against a person or group of people based on a protected class as defined by Square.

 What Is Discrimination?